 Is a DVD+R rewritable?

 DVD-R is a write-once format, just like CD-R, and you can’t erase the data once it’s written.
 DVD-RW is rewritable, so you can use it somewhat like a 4.7GB floppy disc, for all intents and purposes.
 DVD-RW discs are more expensive than DVD-R discs, so that may also influence your decision.

-- Insert the DVD+R into the DVD drive of your computer.
+- Insert the DVD-R disc into your DVD player.

 - Press the close button on your DVD player to close the DVD tray.